Vansh-Agrawal-0409/pdf-chatbot/README.md

 Agent Functionality:
 This combination of retrieval and generation acts as an “agent” that leverages both the uploaded document’s context and the language model's reasoning abilities to provide a comprehensive answer.

+Note: I have not used very advanced models in this project, considering limitations like token constraints, hardware availability, and performance efficiency.
+However, you can integrate more advanced models based on your requirements to achieve better accuracy and responses.